A shared brain for families caring for an ageing parent.

 Today · 2 May All on track

 Morning meds taken at 08:14.
 Cardiology follow-up tomorrow at 10:40.
-Apixaban dose change holds, blood pressure trending steady.
+Apixaban reduced after renal review, repeat INR already queued.

 Apixaban taken